Ginkgo Bioworks Holdings Inc. (DNA) Shares Down Despite Recent Market Volatility

-Ginkgo Bioworks Holdings Inc. (NYSE: DNA)’s stock price has decreased by -3.30 compared to its previous closing price of 1.82.
-Despite this, the company has experienced a 0.57% gain in its stock price over the last five trading sessions.
-Barron’s reported on 10/06/21 that Ginkgo Bioworks Stock Sinks on Short Seller Report
+Ginkgo Bioworks Holdings Inc. (NYSE: DNA)’s stock price has decreased by -1.14 compared to its previous closing price of 1.76.
+However, the company has seen a 0.58% increase in its stock price over the last five trading sessions.

-Analysts have varying opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”
+Analysts have differing opinions on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 2 as “hold,” and 0 as “sell.”

 Top 5 Undervalued Stocks To Own In 2023